CyberAMS/CarND-Path-Planning-Project/README.md

 | `sense_x`      | vector list of x positions (double) of the observations added to the particle position |
 | `sense_y`      | vector list of y positions (double) of the observations added to the particle position |

-## 3. Particle filter implementation
+## 3. Path planning implementation

 ### 1. Primary equations